kumarvikramshahi/forcucekians-api/README.md

 ```
 <hr/>

-Those are few endpoints that you can use in your projects, for more extra endpoints you can explore this repo.
+Those are few endpoints that you can use in your projects for accessing collections, for more extra endpoints you can explore this repo.